kdewald/safe_callback/README.rst

 * In the cases where the callback wrapper is not loaded and the internal function returns a value, the return value will be the default value of the return type.
   This means that all return types need to be default constructible.
+  If you use a non-default-constructible type, the following error message will appear during compilation:
+  ``error: no matching function for call to 'YourClass::YourClass()'``

 License
 -------